AleksandrJelohhin/MacOsDocker/README.md

 - https://boxofcables.dev/accelerated-kvm-guests-on-wsl-2/
 - https://sugeul.github.io/2020-06-21-MacOS-on-WSL2/

-## For stable Windows 10 (I have not tested this option, but it defently must work)
+## For stable Windows 10 (I have not tested this option, but it defently must work) TLDR -- "kvm-ok" command says your CPU is not supported
 1) You need to install Linux distro in Hyper-V
 2) Enable guest virualization for installed disto using command:
 ```